Mundhum

 Udhauli & Ubhauli

 The two great seasonal festivals.
-Udhauli (November) celebrates the downhill migration and harvest thanksgiving.
-Ubhauli (May) marks the uphill migration and planting season.
-Both feature Sakela dances, Mundhum recitation, and community gatherings.
+Udhauli in November celebrates the downhill migration and harvest thanksgiving; Ubhauli in May marks the uphill migration and the planting season.
+Both feature Sakela dances, Mundhum recitation, and community gatherings from village courtyard to diaspora hall.

 Preservation & the Future

 Scholars like Imansing Chemjong (1904–1975), the father of modern Kirati scholarship, pioneered the written documentation of Mundhum.
-Today, organizations like Kirat Yakthung Chumlung and Kirat Rai Yayokkha work alongside digital preservation efforts — recording elder priests, publishing texts, and fostering youth engagement with this ancient heritage.
+Today, Kirat Yakthung Chumlung and Kirat Rai Yayokkhawork alongside digital preservation efforts — recording elder priests, publishing texts, and fostering youth engagement with this ancient heritage.